OfficeDev/office-scripts-docs/docs/resources/samples/row-and-column-visibility.md

 ## Show all rows and columns

-This script get the worksheet's used range, checks if there are any hidden rows and columns, and shows them.
+This script gets the worksheet's used range, checks if there are any hidden rows and columns, and shows them.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {